tobiastimm/frontend-coding-first-steps/src/04/README.md

 ## Lesson

-I want to mention some important facts, I want a numbered tasks list, I want a todo list.
+I want to mention some important facts.
+I want a numbered tasks list, and I want a to-do list.

-For all of these needs you need lists.
+For all of these needs, you need lists.

-In HTML we can do two kind of lists, ordered lists `<ol>` and unordered lists `<ul>`.
+In HTML, we can do two kinds of lists, ordered lists `<ol>` and unordered lists `<ul>`.

-The `ol` or `ul` will act as a container/group and they require `<li>` tags to act as a list element.
+The `ol` or `ul` will act as a container/group, and they require `<li>` tags to act as a list element.

 ```html
 <ol>